 Willow Brook Centre has once again launched its popular annual community awards programme, Stars of the Stokes.

-2018 is the third year of the awards, which cover Bradley Stoke, Stoke Gifford, Winterbourne, Patchway, Almondsbury and Frampton Cotterell and comes on the back of increased nominations in 2017.
+2019 is the fourth year of the awards, which cover Bradley Stoke, Stoke Gifford, Winterbourne, Patchway, Almondsbury and Frampton Cotterell and comes on the back of increased nominations each year.

-Willow Brook Centre works with a variety of local businesses to sponsor and promote the awards, led locally by the Bradley Stoke Journal, and the awards night itself is broadcast live on Bradley Stoke Radio.
-Returning sponsors Olympus Academy Trust, Tesco Extra, Aztec Hotel & Spa and Carisway Facilities Services are joined for 2018 by First Bus and Honeyfield Property Services.
+Willow Brook Centre works with a variety of local businesses to sponsor and promote the awards, led locally by the Bradley Stoke Journal and the Stoke Gifford Journal, and the awards night itself is broadcast live on Bradley Stoke Radio.
+Returning sponsors are Olympus Academy Trust, Tesco Extra, Aztec Hotel & Spa, Carisway Facilities Services, First Bus and Honeyfield Property Services.

 Members of the public are invited to nominate anyone from the local area who they feel deserves recognition for outstanding community engagement and/or achievement of personal goals.
-Nominations can be made on starsofthestokes.co.uk or by completing the nomination form on page 24 of the Journal magazine (out 3rd March*).
-The glittering awards night will be hosted by Shaun Williamson at Aztec Hotel & Spa on Friday 15th June.
-Shaun is best known for his role as Barry Evans in Eastenders, as a contestant in Celebrity Big Brother and as a satirical version of himself in the BBC sitcom Extras.
+Nominations can be made on the Stars of the Stokes website or by completing the nomination form in the March issues of the Journal magazines.
+The glittering awards night will be held at the Aztec Hotel & Spa on Friday 21st June.

 - Star Teacher

 - Achievement Against the Odds

 - Champion Carer